The House of Normandy

 He drew the strong disapproval of the church through his flaunted homo-sexuality and blatant cynicism of religion and through his practice of plundering bishoprics as soon as they fell vacant.
 Male fashions under Rufus became extravagant and effeminate, much to the disgust of disapproving churchmen.

-Having kept the see of Canterbury vacant for four years, while he appropriated its revenues, Rufus appointed the devout and learned Anselm of Bec, (portrayed right), to be Archbishop.
-The pair soon fell into dispute on several issues.
+Having kept the see of Canterbury vacant for four years after the death of the saintly Lanfranc, while he appropriated its revenues, Rufus appointed the devout and learned Anselm of Bec, (portrayed right), to be Archbishop.
+The pair soon fell into dispute on several ecclesiastical issues.

 A council was called at Rockingham in 1095 to deal with the matters of contention.
 Anselm appealed to the Pope, arguing that as Archbishop he could not lawfully be dealt with in a secular court.
 The King proceeded to harass the Archbishop to the point where he could tolerate no more and in 1097 took ship for the continent, leaving Rufus to plunder his Archbishopric and profit further.